raja543sekhar/Mantella/README.md

 ## Getting started

-- To get started, some common use cases
+- To get started, some common use cases/concepts

 ### Loading data & creating matrices